-The Pre-Admission Clinic helps gather important test information needed for surgery or a procedure.
+The Pre-Anesthesia Clinic helps gather important test information needed for surgery or a procedure.

-The BC Children’s Pre-Admission Clinic prepares children for surgery.
+The BC Children’s Pre-Anesthesia Clinic prepares children for surgery.
 A visit to this outpatient clinic shortens your child’s stay in hospital and allows efficient use of hospital beds.

-Not all children will be required to visit the clinic; however, if your doctor registers you with this clinic, a nurse will call you to make an appointment.
+Not all children will be required to visit the clinic; however, if your doctor registers you with this clinic, you will receive a call to book your appointment.
 The clinic visit takes place two to seven days before the surgery or procedure.
 Out-of-town patients have their appointment on the week day before the surgery.

 The clinic visit will take from one to three hours, depending on the number of tests needed.